 Rassie Erasmus Shuts Down Tony Brown Exit Rumours As Springboks Grow Frustrated

-Speculation linking Tony Brown to a potential coaching move to New Zealand proved an irritant for both the Springboks and SA Rugby, particularly with the World Cup still two years away.
+Speculation linking Tony Brown to a potential coaching move to New Zealand proved an irritant for both the Springboks and South Africa Rugby, particularly with the World Cup still a year away.

 Speaking in his first in-depth interview of 2026, Springbok head coach Rassie Erasmus reiterated that Brown remains contracted to the world champions through to 2027.
 He acknowledged, however, that the former All Black ultimately harbours aspirations of leading his home nation one day.